How to Use Retinol: A Beginner's Guide

 When to Apply Retinol

-First, apply your retinol serum at night because sunlight can make retinol less effective.
+It's best to apply your retinol at night because sunlight can make retinol less effective.

-Here’s how to apply retinol product to your nighttime skin care routine:
+Here’s how to include retinol product in your nighttime skin care routine:

 #1 Cleanse – Always begin any skincare by cleansing your face of dirt, oil, and product.